facebookarchive/mysql-5.1/support-files/MacOSX/ReadMe.txt

        startup item, click Install.

-    8. Once the installation has been completed successfully, you will be given an Install Succeeded message.
+    8. Once the installation has been completed successfully, you will be shown an Install Succeeded message.

-   Once you have completed the basic installation, you must complete the post-installation steps as specifed in Section 2.13, "Post-Installation Setup and Testing."

    For convenience, you may also want to install the Section 2.7.2, "Installing the MySQL Startup Item" and Section 2.7.3, "Installing